gitops-tools/tekton-ci/README.md

    (easier to parse) - this might be required for better integration with Tekton tasks.
  * Configurability of volume creation.
+ * Provide the hook ID as an "execution ID" to improve traceability.
+ * ~~Support for secrets to validate incoming Webhooks.~~
  * ~~Support for parallelism via build matrices.~~
  * ~~Allow passing params from the Tekton task mechanism through to the Task.~~
  * ~~Provide support for calling other Tekton tasks from the script DSL.~~